-As chief of staff to the president of 50CAN, Elizabeth manages internal collaboration across national and state teams and supports our state campaigns.
+As Vice President of Strategy and Operations to the president of 50CAN, Elizabeth manages internal collaboration across national and state teams and supports our state campaigns.
 Elizabeth earned her bachelor’s degree from St. Olaf College and holds a master’s degree in public management from Johns Hopkins University.

 I aspire to be like Eleanor Roosevelt.
 Here’s why:

 Eleanor Roosevelt was a reformer in every sense of the word.
 Intelligent, courageous and strong in spirit, her activism transformed the Office of the First Lady and advanced issues affecting women, children and people of color.